Skip to main content

 Transportation

 In many rural areas, providing sufficient transportation is important to fostering community health.
 However, transportation comes at a large cost for many small, remote areas.
-For example, some remote areas may only be accessible by a boat or plane — potentially large expenses for programs that include transportation services.
+For example, some remote areas may only be accessible by boat or plane — which can create financial barriers to programs that include transportation services.
 Securing funds for transportation may improve program success and outcomes.
-Because transportation is often the largest operating cost for SDOH programs, it is very important that programs carefully calculate expected transportation costs and allocate sufficient funds in their annual budgets.
+Because transportation is often the largest operating cost for SDOH programs, programs must calculate expected transportation costs and allocate sufficient funds in their annual budgets.

 For more information about transportation-related implementation considerations, see the Rural Transportation Toolkit.